 A lot has changed for CHVRCHES in the past few years.
 When the Glaswegian trio wrote and recorded their debut, The Bones Of What You Believe (2013), no one had heard of them.
-The three members (Iain Cook, Martin Doherty and Lauren Mayberry) came together with the idea of working on a writing project together, unsure of what path that would take other than one which belied their previous musical projects and foregrounded melody and classic songwriting styles before everything else.
-There were no pre-existing ideas of what the record would or should be like, no pre-conceptions, and nothing to live up to–just three people in a basement studio in Glasgow making music they believed in.
+The three members (Iain Cook, Martin Doherty and Lauren Mayberry) came together with the idea of working on a writing project together, unsure of what path that would take.
+There were no pre-existing ideas of what the record would or should be like, no pre-conceptions, and nothing to live up to – just three people in a basement studio in Glasgow making music they believed in.
 The Bones of What You Believe went on to sell over 500,000 albums worldwide.
 The band enjoyed critical success, with accoladed coming from Pitchfork, Spin, Rolling Stone, Q, NME, and many more.
-They made their debut US TV performance on Jimmy Fallon and then went on Kimmel, Letterman and Carson Daly.
+They made their debut on US TV, performing on Jimmy Fallon and then went on Kimmel, Letterman and Carson Daly.
 They’ve clocked in 364 shows in 2 years, selling out venues across the world and making signature appearances at Coachella, Bonnaroo, Sasquatch, Lollapalooza, Australasia's Laneway Festival, Reading & Leeds, Summer Sonic in Japan and myriad others before retiring back into the studio for another go.
-Approaching the new album, one could argue that everything is different for the band but they tried not to treat it that way.

 The Meze 99 Classics are very impressive headphones.
 The build feels very high quality and sturdy yet surprisingly light and comfortable to wear for long periods.
 The sound is warm but tight in the low end and crisp and detailed in the high end.
 They feel like they belong in a higher price bracket.